Building more inclusive, respectful schools

-Break the Cycle: Be the Change, an assembly-style program focused on breaking the cycle of stereotyping and bullying
+- Break the Cycle: Be the Change, an assembly-style program focused on ways teens can identify and stop bullying

-Anytown Ambassador program, a series of ongoing trainings for Anytown and STARR graduates throughout the rest of their high school experiences.
+- NCCJ Youth Ambassador program, a series of ongoing meetings to mentor and train Anytown and STARR graduates throughout the rest of their time in high school

-Youth Leadership Conference, an annual, day-long conference for 200 high school students led by NCCJ’s Anytown graduates
+- Youth Leadership Conference, an annual, day-long conference for up to 200 high school students, is led by NCCJ’s Youth Ambassadors